qangelot/ML_refresher/README.md

 # ML_refresher

-The mathematics behind some famous algorithm and machine learning good practices
+The mathematics behind some famous algorithms and machine learning good practices (notes from Andrew NG Stanford courses)